 Porphyrin is a waste product of digesting food with iron in it.

-Most is gotten rid of via your dog’s bile and faeces, but some is excreted in the tears and saliva as well.
+Most is gotten rid of via your dog’s bile and feces, but some is excreted in the tears and saliva as well.

 If your dog has heavy tear stains, they need to see their vet before you attempt any home treatments.

-Heavy tear stains can be a symptom of ingrown eyelashes, structural problems with the tear duct, poor diet or infection, amongst other causes.
+Heavy tear stains can be a symptom of ingrown eyelashes, structural problems with the tear duct, poor diet, or infection, amongs other causes.

 If tear stains are a symptom of something more sinister, that thing needs to be found and treated before the tear stains (which may clear up of their own accord afterwards!)

 I’ve found that people’s rationale and regimes for using apple cider to treat dog tear stains vary massively and are often contradictory.